Data fusion offers various benefits for AEB scenarios. You can find more about this topic on the corresponding page.

 The estimated total costs and development times are given in the table below.

 The license costs shown for library-based development refer to the one-time licensing.
 If the customer is a Tier 1 and implements numerous projects, BASELABS offers an attractive pricing model with a flat rate component, decreasing the license costs per project.

 When comparing development costs, it should also be considered that data fusion systems usually cannot be transferred directly to a different vehicle.
 The reuse of a data fusion system requires considerable effort.
 This even applies if only small adjustments are required, e.g. like adapting to modified sensor interfaces.

-Library-based development with BASELABS Create Embedded saves up to EUR 0.7 million if compared to the model calculations, i.e. about 60% of the development costs of in-house development.
+Library-based development with BASELABS Create Embedded saves up to EUR 0.6 million if compared to the model calculations, i.e. about 50% of the development costs of in-house development.
 A major driver of the savings is the significantly lower number of required developers.
 The development time for the data fusion system is also significantly lower.
 When evaluating the results, it should be noted that the underlying reference system is a comparatively simple two-sensor system.
-This cost estimate can therefore be assumed to be the lower limit for the development of data fusion systems - increasing system complexity will cause the costs to increase significantly.
+Therefore, this cost estimation can therefore be assumed to be the lower limit for the development of data fusion systems - increasing system complexity will cause the costs to increase significantly.
 According to information available to us from international Tier 1 suppliers, data fusion systems with six sensors can cause development costs of EUR 1.5 million and more.
-This is the case for the 5 radar + 1 camera configuration, which nowadays is often applied for highway scenarios and according driving functions.
+This is the case for the 5 radar + 1 camera configuration, which nowadays is often applied for highway scenarios and related driving functions.
 In summary, it is safe to say, that higher system complexity, also results in an even larger benefit from the library-based development approach.

 Specifically, users of libraries benefit from a considerably lower implementation effort, since functional and formal requirements are already taken into account in the library and are available for development without additional effort.
 Considering the real costs for data fusion development, standardized tools are a suitable starting point for reducing these costs.